Randolph M. Bell: Holocaust remembrance

 Bell led the U.S. team that helped organize the London Conference on Nazi Gold in December 1997 and negotiated the successful closeout of the postwar Tripartite Gold Commission.
 Also he played a role in establishing the $61 million Nazi Persecutee Relief Fund, for victims who had previously received little or no compensation.
 Bell worked with Treasury Deputy Secretary Stuart E. Eizenstat in negotiating the agreements with Austria in 2000 and 2001 for refunds to former World War II forced laborers and to individuals who lost property during that period.

 As Special Envoy for Holocaust Issues, he served as a member of the Board of Trustees of the German Foundation, Remembrance, Responsibility and the Future and as an observer to the International Commission on Holocaust Era Insurance Claims.
 He is on the board of the Virginia Holocaust Museum and part of the International Council of the Austrian Service Abroad.

+Honours

 On 25 February 2004 Bell received the Grand Decoration of Honour in Silver for Services to the Republic of Austria.
 He has also received the Department of State's Superior Honor Award, four times.

+In 2021, Bell was appointed Commander of the Most Venerable Order of St John.